simonmichael/hledger_site/src/doc.md

 <!-- ## Manuals -->

-The manuals are the authoritative docs.
+The manuals are the authoritative hledger docs; you should skim their tables of contents at least.
-You should at least skim their tables of contents.
+To view them offline, run commands like
-You can view them offline with commands like
+`hledger help`, `hledger help balance`, `hledger balance -h`, `man hledger`, `info hledger`, etc.
-`hledger help`, `hledger CMD --help`, `hledger-ui --info`, `man hledger-web`.
+Or view them online:

 - **[hledger manual](hledger.md)**
 - **[hledger-ui manual](hledger-ui.md)**